greggorievich/greggorievich.github.io/about.md

 Hi!
 I'm Gregg.
 I don't think I can make an "I am a..." sort of statement because I switch up hobbies like crazy and I'm into a ton of things at any given time.

-I imagine at some point I'll have to figure out a way to be contactable for feedback, but I'm not quite there yet.
-(Can GitHub serve that purpose?
-I'd ask you to let me know but I'm not contactable, so I guess I'm just on my own for the moment.)
+I imagine at some point I'll have to figure out a way to be more contactable for feedback, but I'm not quite there yet.
+For the time being, please use the [GitHub Discussions forum](https://github.com/greggorievich/greggorievich.github.io/discussions) for this repository.
+This doesn't meet my normal preference for accessibility (I don't want what I publish to be limited to the sort of person who has a GitHub account), but at least the Discussions should be viewable by everyone.